floragunncom/search-guard-kibana-plugin/README.md

   - `./build.sh <install-local|deploy-snapshot-maven>`

-    Build locally a distributable archive of your plugin or deploy snapshot to maven repository.
+    Build a distributable archive of your plugin locally or deploy snapshot to the maven repository.
+The build is created for the version found in packages.json.

+  - `./build.sh <install-local|deploy-snapshot-maven> <master|tags/v7.6.2>`

+    Build for a particular Kibana branch or tag, for example, master branch or v7.6.2 tag.

   - `yarn test:browser`